1990 Greek parliamentary election

 Early parliamentary elections were held in Greece on 8 April 1990.
-The conservative New Democracy party of Constantine Mitsotakis, was elected, defeating PASOK of Andreas Papandreou.
+The conservative New Democracy party of Konstantinos Mitsotakis, was elected, defeating PASOK of Andreas Papandreou.
 In order to be able to command a majority of 151 in the 300-seat Parliament, New Democracy had to secure the support of Theodoros Katsikis, Democratic Renewal's sole MP.
-Shortly after Mitsotakis was given a confidence vote, the Supreme Special Court, after a mistake in seat calculation was detected, gave the coalition of New Democracy and Democratic Renewal a 152nd seat.
+Shortly after Mitsotakis was given a confidence vote, the Supreme Special Court, after a mistake in seat calculation was detected, gave a 152nd seat to the coalition of New Democracy and Democratic Renewal.